Vatuu/silent-hill-decomp/docs/Coding Conventions.md

 ```

 ### Enumerators
-Enums should be prefixed with `e_` and named according to their purpose.
-Entries should be written in `PascalCase`, prefixed with the enum's name.
+Enums are prefixed with `e_` and named according to their purpose in `PascalCase`.
+Entries are also written in `PascalCase`, prefixed with the enum's name.

 Example: